personal data

 Schülerakte des Jack-Steinberger-Gymnasiums

-Alemannia Judaica Meiningenexterner Link
+Alemannia Judaica Meiningen

 Informationen Dr. Iris Helbing-Soudan, Stadtarchiv Meiningen, Mail v.
 21.07.2020